opengeospatial/mf-swg/codesprint/2024_joint_ogc_osgeo_asf_code_sprint/README.md

 This page summarizes the goal, schedule, and outcomes of the activities related to the code sprint.

-## Topics
+## Tasks
-In this code sprint, OGC Moving Features SWG will cover the following topics:
+In this code sprint, OGC Moving Features SWG will cover the following tasks:

-Documentation
+*Documentation*
-- [ ] Validation against the designed [Core APIs](https://opengeospatial.github.io/ogcna-auto-review/22-003.html#toc13)
+- Validation against the designed [Core APIs](https://opengeospatial.github.io/ogcna-auto-review/22-003.html#toc13)
-- [ ] Validation of the designed APIs against the [Abstract Test Suite (ATS)](https://opengeospatial.github.io/ogcna-auto-review/22-003.html#toc36)
+- Validation of the designed APIs against the [Abstract Test Suite (ATS)](https://opengeospatial.github.io/ogcna-auto-review/22-003.html#toc36)

-Development
+*Development*
-- [ ] Further development of APIs not supported by [MF-API Server](https://github.com/aistairc/mf-api) (queryable API part)
+- Further implementation of APIs not supported by [MF-API Server](https://github.com/aistairc/mf-api) (queryable API part)
-- [ ] Fixes and refactorings to bring the MF-API Server in line with the latest [pygeoapi](https://github.com/geopython/pygeoapi).
+- Refactoring the MF-API server to the latest [pygeoapi](https://github.com/geopython/pygeoapi).
-- [ ] Add OGC API - Moving Features as one of [pygeoapi's providers](https://docs.pygeoapi.io/en/stable/data-publishing/index.html#providers-overview)
+- Add OGC API - Moving Features as one of [pygeoapi's providers](https://docs.pygeoapi.io/en/stable/data-publishing/index.html#providers-overview)

 And AOB!